adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 My gut feeling is that the initial more-knobs-to-turn suggestion is better than the limited-and-awkward thing it seems to be turning into.
 (I guess I'll [express my opinion](https://github.com/golang/go/issues/50465#issuecomment-1059987276) there.)

+### Thoughts on overwriting the XFF header

+After being prompted to look at [`httputil.ReverseProxy`](https://github.com/golang/go/issues/50465) and [Caddy](https://github.com/caddyserver/caddy/pull/4507), I started thinking more about overwriting the `X-Forwarded-For` header (which they both do).
+I had previously given the idea only a footnote[^7], but it deserves more consideration.

+The idea is this: In a multi-reverse-proxy scenario, the first proxy replaces any existing XFF header(s) with one containing only `RemoteAddr`.
+All subsequent proxies (configured to trust the previous proxies) then append to the fresh XFF header.

+This approach has an obvious nice property: There are no untrusted values in the XFF list.
+You can't possibly choose a spoofed value.
+But there are also aspects that I don't like.

+First of all, I think that it teaches bad XFF hygiene and introduces the possibility of mistake leading to spoofing vulnerability.
+Because the XFF header is being replaced by the first proxy, the instructions for use become "use the leftmost".
+But what if you then swap out your first proxy that doesn't remove the XFF and instead appends to it?
+Spoofed!

+Secondly, there's no configuration-simplicity gain with this approach.
+Trusted proxies still need to be configured for all proxies but the first.
+If you're doing that, you can use the rightmost-ish approach.
+And the rightmost-ish approach is more robust: Is your XFF overwritten?
+It works!
+Is your XFF list appended to?
+It works!
+Is your XFF list mostly spoofed?
+It works!
+And you're helping people to understand the right way to think about the XFF header.

+Thirdly, there are still legitimate uses for the leftmost-ish XFF IP (albeit with a lot of warnings attached).
+If your only mode of operation is to overwrite the XFF header, then you utterly deny those use cases.

+Finally, hand-wavingly, I think this violates the spirit of the headers.
+XFF is supposed to be a comma-separated list of all the IPs involved.
+Which overwriting it negates.
+I think that, instead, `X-Real-IP` should be used, set by the first proxy.
+No need to hijack XFF for this effectively-single-IP purpose.

+However, I wouldn't fight to the death against overwriting the XFF.
+It's still an improvement over the dismal widespread-ness of append-and-use-leftmost.

 ### Envoy's XFF documentation is really something

 HN commenter jrockway [pointed me](https://news.ycombinator.com/item?id=30571219) at the Envoy Proxy [documentation for XFF use](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-for).
 It's not exactly generally educational, but I think it's a really good effort at making sure that Envoy users don't shoot themselves in the foot.